 More and more research is starting to confirm a troubling suspicion scientists have had about covid-19, the disease caused by the new coronavirus: People without symptoms can not only spread the infection but are actually fueling its pandemic spread across the globe.

 As recently as February, the consensus among public health experts was that the greatest danger of catching covid-19 came from being around people whose symptoms had already begun.
 The period when a person is infected but not yet feeling sick, called the incubation period, seems to typically be five days to two weeks, and it wasn’t clear whether people could spread the infection during that time.
 There had been reports of asymptomatic transmission in China, where the outbreak began, but also some confusion.
-In early February, a report looking into the first few cases locally spread in Germany had to be corrected after it turned out that the patient who sparked that outbreak wasn’t asymptomatic after all.
+In early February, a report looking into the first few cases locally spread in Germany that attributed them to an asymptomatic index case was criticized after it turned out that the patient who sparked that outbreak wasn’t asymptomatic after all.

 Since then, evidence has continued to stack up that people are regularly spreading covid-19 without having symptoms, either as carriers who experience no or very mild symptoms or before they actually become sick, otherwise known as being presymptomatic.

 Some researchers have found that people are most contagious before and during the first week that symptoms start, meaning they shed infectious viral particles from their nose and mouth.
 A cluster of 82 reported cases in Massachusetts at the biotech company Biogen, CNN reported this weekend, is thought to have been sparked by three employees who didn’t show any symptoms at the time they spread the infection.
 Researchers trying to model the outbreak’s path in other countries have also found substantial evidence of asymptomatic transmission.